 The circle indicate the time we are discussing in this section

-Long strife between the North and South Dynasty ended.
-Even though the government was corrupted at the latter part of the Muromachi Period, at least until the “Onin-no-Ran”, (discussed in 21 Muromachi period history).
-Muromachi period was a rather peaceful time.
+The Muromachi period was a rather peaceful and prosperous time until a little before “Onin-no Ran”, which was the later part of the Muromachi Period, (Refer Chapter 21 Muromachi Period History).
 Nanboku-Cho style long sword became useless, as a result, they were shortened.
-This is called Suriage.
+The shortened sword is called Suriage.
 In general, the Muromachi period was a declining time for sword making.

 Tachi and Katana

 Until the end of the Nanboku-Cho period or beginning of the Muromachi period, the sword was suspended from one’s waist, the blade side down.
 When a sword was worn this way, swordsmith’s inscription faces outsite.
 That means when you see the inscription, the cutting side comes right.
 This is called Tachi.
 Yet, around